anuket-project/anuket-specifications/doc/ref_impl/cntt-ri2/chapters/chapter01.md

 The RI should be deployable on different infrastructures.
 Specifically, the following deployment scenarios are in scope of the RI:

 - **Deployment on bare-metal hosts**
-   This deployment scenario is typically used in internal labs and existing OPNFV community labs.
+   This deployment scenario is typically used in internal labs and existing Anuket community labs.
 It requires the RI installation tooling to provision empty bare-metal machines with a base operating system and to apply a baseline network configuration.

 - **Deployment on bare-metal hosts provided by a cloud provider** This deployment scenario makes use of bare-metal cloud providers such as [Equinix Metal](https://metal.equinix.com/).
 The machines provided in this case have been pre-provisioned with a base operating system and optionally a corresponding network configuration.
 This scenario requires the RI installation tooling to request and configure compute resources via the API of the cloud provider.